How To Take Horse Pictures - Page 1 of 2

-- Crop the photo: If you simply can't fill the frame with your subject, you may want to go ahead and take the shot but then crop the picture later so that the main subject fills the photo.
+- Crop the photo: If you simply can't fill the frame with your subject, you may want to go ahead and take the shot, but then crop the picture later so that the main subject fills the photo.
 In fact, many professional photographers feel that most photos benefit from at least a little cropping.

 Be Careful With Forward Angles

-- In addition, the angle is obscuring the horse's body, and very little of the horse can be seen well.
+- In addition, the angle is obscuring the horse's body, and very little of the body can be seen well.

-Much better!
+Below: Much better!
 This photo was also taken from a forward angle, but the horse looks very nice.